Click here to view the example cost of attendance.

 Students in receipt of Federal Aid should note that you are only permitted to suspend for a period of up to 180 days in any 12 month period to be considered as having taken a Leave of Absence.

-Students in receipt of Title IV funds should note that this funding is restricted to study of no longer than 150% of the normal length of full-time study.
+Students in receipt of Federal Aid should note that this funding is restricted to study of no longer than 150% of the normal length of full-time study.
 Overseas students may also need to comply with UKVI regulations regarding their stay in the UK.

 Students withdrawing from a programme of study must complete a Notice of Intention to Withdraw which is available from the appropriate Student Support Co-ordinator and will be used to verify the student’s last date of attendance at the University.
 Further guidance can be found on the University’s Withdrawing from Study page.